Inno-Cringineers/Telegram_Calendar/CONTRIBUTING.md

 3. Push your branch and create a Pull Request (PR) to `main`.

-4. After the PR is reviewed and approved, it is merged into `main`.
+4. After all CI checks pass, the PR can be merged into `main`.

-5. Direct commits to `main` are only allowed after PR review and approval.

 ### Branch Protection Rules

-- **Require pull request reviews**: At least one approval is required before merging.
 - **Require branches to be up to date**: Feature branches must be up to date with `main` before merging.
+- **Require CI checks to pass**: All CI checks must pass before merging.

 ### Commit Message Format